 Build an elevated plant rack for green effect and additional privacy

-A really small terrace should not dampen your mood to take yourself out to the sunshine.
-Bring out a small rug that would be enough to define the space.
+Any size patio can use some great seating.
 Add a comfortable chair with or without an armrest.
 Place a small side table to put your book, coffee, and hold a small potted plant.